 It really feels good to note that the Ghana Police Service is currently listed as one of the best in Africa.
-They are however, not satisfied with that as the Service is diligently working towards becoming the best in the world in few years to come.
+They are, however, not satisfied with that as the Service is diligently working towards becoming the best in the world in few years to come.

 Structure of the Ghana Police Service

-The headquarters of the Ghana Police Service is located in Accra and headed by the Inspector General of Police (IGP), currently David Asante-Apeatu (since February, 2017).
-Following the IGP in hierarchy are the Deputy Inspector-General and the Director General of Police who assist in supervising the operations of the entire Service across the nation.
+The headquarters of the Ghana Police Service is located in Accra and headed by the Inspector General of Police (IGP), currently David Asante-Apeatu (since February 2017).
+Following the IGP in the hierarchy are the Deputy Inspector-General and the Director General of Police who assist in supervising the operations of the entire Service across the nation.